kessler/simple-file-writer/README.md

 simple file writer
 ===================

 A file writer.
 Handles backpressure by buffering.
+You don't always want to do that, probably most of the time you don't...

 ###Install

 ```
 npm install simple-file-writer
 ```

-###usage
+###usage example 1

 ```
 	var SimpleFileWriter = require('simple-file-writer');